Never mind the b*ll*cks, here’s the Moodle Atto text editor. Or, don’t hold your readers to ransom.

 Mobile users demand speed; mobile browsers demand lean content

-- The ‘bounce-rate’ – where web users land on a site only to leave immediately – for mobile device users on Moodle in 2014/5 was 35%.
+- The ‘bounce-rate’ – where web users land on a site only to leave immediately – for mobile device users on Moodle not long ago was 35%.

 - We have taken steps to improve the mobile experience, and this includes improving the presentation and readability of content.